Tea Tree Oil

 Vitamin E (Tocopherol)

-Certain types of vitamin E also have anti-inflammatory properties, which helps soothe redness and inflamed skin.
-Vitamin E may be effective at lightening dark spots and acne scarring and it can be used as an anti-aging cream for those who have fine lines and wrinkles.
+Certain types of vitamin E also have anti-inflammatory properties that help soothe redness and inflamed skin.
+Vitamin E may lighten dark spots and acne scars and can be used as an anti-aging cream for people with fine lines and wrinkles.

 *Syn: D-Alpha-Tocopherol, D-Alpha-Tocopherol Acetate, Dl-Alpha Tocopherol, Dl-Alpha Tocopherol Acetate

 Titanium oxide is a naturally occurring mineral found as a UV filter and/or colorant/whitener in a variety of cosmetics and personal care products, including sunscreens, pressed powders, loose powders (or "mineral powders"), lotions, toothpastes, and soaps.

 Titanium oxide is classified as a physical sunscreen agent that protects the skin from both UVA and UVB radiation, preventing sunburn and premature aging.
 It leaves a barrier on the surface of the skin and is not absorbed by the skin.

 TiO2 is considered safe for our skin because it is gentle and poses no risk of sensitivity, which is why it is suitable for all skin types, including sensitive and redness-prone skin.